News

 CLEAR ALL

 Marines with Maintenance Detachment, Combat Logistics Battalion 15, Headquarters Regiment, 1st Marine Logistics Group, tow a downed bulldozer with an M88 Recovery Vehicle aboard Naval Weapons Station Seal Beach Detachment Fallbrook, Calif., May 21, 2014.
-The bulldozer, owned and operated by the National Forest Service, was used to help contain the wildfires that spread across Southern California beginning May 14, before it caught fire while creating firebreaks.
+The bulldozer, owned and operated by the National Forest Service, was used to create firebreaks and help contain the wildfires that spread across Southern California beginning May 14.
 Sergeant Ryan M. Stites, an amphibious assault vehicle mechanic, and his team of Marines, volunteered to recover the bulldozer for the Forest Service using their M88 Recovery Vehicle.
 Stites, 26, is from Arcanum, Oh. - Marines with Maintenance Detachment, Combat Logistics Battalion 15, Headquarters Regiment, 1st Marine Logistics Group, tow a downed bulldozer with an M88 Recovery Vehicle aboard Naval Weapons Station Seal Beach Detachment Fallbrook, Calif., May 21, 2014.
-The bulldozer, owned and operated by the National Forest Service, was used to help contain the wildfires that spread across Southern California beginning May 14, before it caught fire while creating firebreaks.
+The bulldozer, owned and operated by the National Forest Service, was used to create firebreaks and help contain the wildfires that spread across Southern California beginning May 14.
 Sergeant Ryan M. Stites, an amphibious assault vehicle mechanic, and his team of Marines, volunteered to recover the bulldozer for the Forest Service using their M88 Recovery Vehicle.
 Stites, 26, is from Arcanum, Oh.

 Lance Cpl.
 Matthew Brown, engineer equipment operator, Support Company, 7th Engineer Support Battalion, 1st Marine Logistics Group, plows brush along a firebreak path using a V8T Dozer aboard Camp Pendleton, Calif., May 13, 2014.
 Facilities Maintenance Division and seven Marines with 7th ESB, 1st MLG, began creating firebreaks May 6, 2014 in an effort to contain wildfires that may start on base and will continue to create them through Aug.
 10, 2014.
 The FMD employees and 7th ESB Marines are still slated to meet this completion date even with the fire that destroyed 6,000 acres and caused hundreds of service members and their families to evacuate their on-base homes, May 14, 2014. - Lance Cpl.
 Matthew Brown, engineer equipment operator, Support Company, 7th Engineer Support Battalion, 1st Marine Logistics Group, plows brush along a firebreak path using a V8T Dozer aboard Camp Pendleton, Calif., May 13, 2014.
 Facilities Maintenance Division and seven Marines with 7th ESB, 1st MLG, began creating firebreaks May 6, 2014 in an effort to contain wildfires that may start on base and will continue to create them through Aug.
 10, 2014.
 The FMD employees and 7th ESB Marines are still slated to meet this completion date even with the fire that destroyed 6,000 acres and caused hundreds of service members and their families to evacuate their on-base homes, May 14, 2014.